Samsung Galaxy Watch 3 unveiled: Price, release date, specs and how to pre-order

 The Samsung Galaxy Watch 3 is finally here, and it does a whole lot more than tell time.
 Revealed alongside the Samsung Galaxy Note 20 series today (August 5), the next-generation smartwatch is outfitted with an up-to-date collection of wellness tools and a sleek design to match.

 Not only is the bezeled Samsung Galaxy Watch 3 some ways slimmer than its predecessor, it’s more compelling, too.
-With sought-after features like trip detection, sleep tracking, and SpO2 monitoring, the new smartwatch is positioned to become Samsung’s most versatile wearable yet.
+With sought-after features like trip detection, sleep tracking, and FDA-approved ECG readings, the new smartwatch is positioned to become Samsung’s most versatile wearable yet.

 - Everything you need to know about the Samsung Galaxy Z Fold 2